observIQ/stanza/README.md

 ```
 The binary can be run manually with the following flags:

---config      The location of the agent config file.
+--config      The location of the agent config file
---plugin_dir  The location of the custom plugins directory.
+--plugin_dir  The location of the custom plugins directory
---database    The location of the offsets database file.
+--database    The location of the offsets database file
 --log_file    The location of the agent log file
 --debug       Enables debug logging
 ```